huyuhui001/mySite/docs/k8s/demo/cap_on_kyma.md

-# Deploy Your CAP Application on SAP BTP Kyma Runtime
+# Build CAP Application on Kyma

 This is the memo of self-practice following the tutorials from [Deploy Your CAP Application on SAP BTP Kyma Runtime](https://developers.sap.com/mission.btp-deploy-cap-kyma.html).